Tips on desk setup for perfect posture

 Correct computer setup:

 The mouse should be right next to the keyboard.
-You shouldn’t have to reach to use it.
-The top of your arm should be hanging strait down from your shoulder so not slightly forwards or backwards.
-If your arm if not hanging strait down, you are unnecessarily using muscles in your shoulder which can cause tightness and strain.
+You shouldn’t have to reach far to use it.
+The top of your arm should be hanging straight down from your shoulder, not slightly forwards or backwards.
+If your arm if not hanging straight down, you are unnecessarily using muscles in your shoulder which can cause tightness and strain.

-If you are typing off a document, it is best to place it between the screen and the keyboard.
+If you are typing from a paper document, it is best to place it between the screen and the keyboard.

 A wrist support can greatly take the strain off you hands and wrists.